 The vehicle may be fully charged following the US06 All-Electric Range Test.
 If this option is performed, vehicle charging shall begin within three hours after the US06 All-Electric Range Test and the vehicle shall be charged to the manufacturer specified full state-of-charge.
 During charging, all applicable requirements in section E.1 must be met, and energy consumption shall be calculated pursuant to the requirements in section E.11.2.

 Emission Testing General Provisions.

 Applicability and General Provisions

-To be conducted pursuant to 40 CFR §1066.801, except as noted.
+Emission testing must be conducted pursuant to 40 CFR §1066.801, except as noted.

 Use of Alternative Procedures and Alternative End-of-Test Criteria

 Provision for Use of Alternative Test Procedures